SIU-Robotics/moondawg-ino/README.md

 #### Overview

-This is what processes the commands sent from the Raspberry Pi/Master and once processed they trigger certain commands that control the bot.
+This is what processes the commands sent from the Raspberry Pi - Master and once processed they trigger certain commands that control the bot.
 There is no feedback currently implemented so it is all manually controlled by a user.

 #### File Summary